Getting Started and Frequently Asked Questions

 How can I get more information about a collection that interests me?

-You can read more about any collection by clicking the "more info..." link at the end of the collection name in the "Sample Search".
+You can read more about any collection by clicking the collection name or "more info..." link in the "Sample Search".
 This page for the fecal sample collection provides an example.
-On these pages you will also find summary statistics for the collection at the bottom of the page and links to related NEON data products under "Relevant link."
+On these pages you will also find collection contacts, relevant NEON data products, ways to cite the collection, and summary statistics for the collection.

 Some samples have a scientific name that contains a "/" (e.g. "Peromyscus leucopus/maniculatus").
 What do these names mean?